Woman Survives Falling More Than 5,000 Feet After Her Parachute Fails To Open

 Such accidents are reportedly rare.
 The USPA recorded 13 fatal skydiving accidents out of around 3.3 million jumps in the U.S. in 2018.
 The organization said that number was the lowest in the sport’s history.
 Since 2013, there were 21 to 24 deaths per year, which comes to about one death for every 253,669 jumps.

-Nancy Koreen, director of sports promotion for the USPA told the CBC that saying that a parachutes failed to open was “pretty vague and often not correct,” adding that if parachutes are not opened at the correct altitude, they may not have enough time to deploy.
+Nancy Koreen, director of sports promotion for the USPA told CBC that saying that a parachutes failed to open was “pretty vague and often not correct,” adding that if parachutes are not opened at the correct altitude, they may not have enough time to deploy.

 Koreen also said that the opening of parachutes must go in a particular order.
 Jumpers must open the main parachute first, and if it does not deploy, then the backup parachute must be opened.
 It must be done in this order so the chutes do not become tangled.

-The woman who fell had experience with skydiving, and authorities are investigating the case to determine if criminal negligence was involved, the Trois-Rivières police said, per the CBC.
+The woman who fell had experience with skydiving, and authorities are investigating the case to determine if criminal negligence was involved, the Trois-Rivières police said, per CBC.